eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

 - Allow refinement of multiple overloaded versions of a Java supertype method.
 - Added ability to `catch` instances of `Throwable`.
+- Minor adjustment to type argument inference algorithm for covariant and contravariant type parameters.

 The last two changes are breaking changes but should not impact very many programs.